JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 #### Using data objects with sealed hierarchies

-`data object` declarations are a particularly useful for sealed hierarchies, like [sealed classes or sealed interfaces](sealed-classes.md), since they allow you to maintain symmetry with any data classes you may have defined alongside the object:
+Data object declarations are particularly useful for sealed hierarchies like [sealed classes or sealed interfaces](sealed-classes.md), since they allow you to maintain symmetry with any data classes you may have defined alongside the object.
+In this example, declaring `EndOfFile` as a `data object` instead of a plain `object` means that it will get a `toString()` function without the need to override it manually:

 ```kotlin
 sealed interface ReadResult